 Most abandoned mine sites contain unsecured open holes and tunnels which present hazards to the public.
 At some mines, signs on Crown and private land identify the locations of open holes and hazards; however, many more of these abandoned mine openings have no warning signs posted.
 Anyone who may be traveling in an undeveloped area known to potentially contain abandoned mine openings should review the Nova Scotia Department of Natural Resources Information Circular ME 42, 1995 - A Sign to Watch Your Step.

-The Department of Energy and Mines (NSDEM) and the Department of Lands and Forestry have instituted an Abandoned Mine Openings (AMO) Remediation Program to address AMO’s on Crown land.
-The program is managed jointly by the Regional Services Branch of Lands and Forestry and the Geoscience and Mines Branch at NSDEM.
-It is overseen by the Executive Directors of the two Branches and the Land Services Branch of Lands and Forestry.
+The Department of Energy and Mines (NSDEM) and the Department of Natural Resources and Renewables have instituted an Abandoned Mine Openings (AMO) Remediation Program to address AMO’s on Crown land.
+The program is managed jointly by the Regional Services Branch of Natural Resources and Renewables and the Geoscience and Mines Branch at NSDEM.
+It is overseen by the Executive Directors of the two Branches and the Land Services Branch of Natural Resources and Renewables.
 Approximately 900 abandoned mine openings have been remediated through the program over the last 18 years.

 The AMO Remediation Program is a long-term project, and approximately $50,000 worth of work is completed each year.
 A listing of AMO areas on Crown land has been prioritized and the work plan for each year is determined primarily based on the priority listing.
 Other factors are also considered, such as newly discovered hazardous openings or fill settlement in previously remediated, high-priority openings.
 There are approximately 2,400 documented AMO’s on Crown land in the province.
 These mine openings are spread across approximately 140 mining areas and each site may host anywhere from a single AMO up to 250 mine openings.
 AMO hazards range from extremely dangerous to no significant hazard.
 Most of the AMO’s in the province (including those on private land) have been assigned a hazard rating, ranging from Type I (inescapable) to Type IV (no significant hazard).